 Cold sores spread from person to person by close contact, such as kissing.
 They're usually caused by herpes simplex virus type 1 (HSV-1), and less commonly herpes simplex virus type 2 (HSV-2).
 Both of these viruses can affect the mouth or genitals and can be spread by oral sex.
 The virus can spread even if you don't see the sores.

 There's no cure for cold sores, but treatment can help manage outbreaks.
 Prescription antiviral medicine or creams can help sores heal more quickly.
 And they may make future outbreaks happen less often and be shorter and less serious.

 A cold sore usually passes through several stages:

-Tingling and itching.
-Many people feel itching, burning or tingling around the lips for a day or so before a small, hard, painful spot appears and blisters erupt.
+- Tingling and itching.
+Many people feel itching, burning or tingling around the lips for a day or so before a small, hard, painful spot appears and blisters form.

-Blisters.
-Small fluid-filled blisters typically erupt along the border of your lips.
+- Blisters.
+Small fluid-filled blisters often form along the border of the lips.
 Sometimes they appear around the nose or cheeks or inside the mouth.

-Oozing and crusting.
-The small blisters may merge and then burst, leaving shallow open sores that ooze and crust over.
+- Oozing and crusting.
+The small blisters may merge and then burst.
+This can leave shallow open sores that ooze and crust over.

 In a first-time outbreak, you also might experience:

 - Muscle aches.